Calcium Oxalate Crystals in Urine: 5 Causes & What to Do

-Calcium oxalate crystals are small solids that can be found in urine with an acidic or neutral pH.
-It can be a normal finding in the urine if there are no other signs or symptoms.
+Calcium oxalate crystals are small masses that can be found in neutral to acidic urine.
+It can be a normal finding in the urine if the patient does not present with any other signs or symptoms.

 These crystals may appear due to decreased water intake or a diet rich in calcium and oxalate.